 Ever since the entrance of sin, pride has been the leading evil in this world.
 Thus, it was in the days of Noah (Genesis.
 6:5, 11), the New Testament days, and thus it will continue to be at the very end of time.
 For “Men shall be . . . proud” (2 Timothy 3:2).
 While the wicked and proud may seem temporarily happy in this world (Malachi 3:15), their end will be an awful one.
 “For behold, the day is coming, burning like an oven, and all the proud, yes, all who do wickedly will be stubble.
 And the day which is coming shall burn them up” (Malachi 4:1).

 A Message of Hope

 God’s wish for the proud is that they may humble themselves, repent of their sins, and turn to Him so that they may live.
 God doesn’t enjoy the suffering and death of His children.
 For this reason, He pleads with them to forsake their evil ways and turn from their sins, that iniquity shall not be their ruin (Isaiah 1:18–20; Jeremiah 25:5; Ezekiel 18:30–32; Hosea 6:1).

-And He promises total restoration, “If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land” (2 Chronicles 7:14).
+And He promises total restoration of the soul, “If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land” (2 Chronicles 7:14).
 The Lord promises us that however guilty we may have been in the past, He can restore us by His grace to His image (Genesis 1:26,27).